canonical/spread/README.md

 Linode backend
 --------------

-The Linode backend is extremely simple to setup and use as well, and allows distributing your tasks over into remote infrastructure.
+The Linode backend is very simple to setup and use as well, and allows distributing your tasks over into remote infrastructure.

 _$PROJECT/spread.yaml_